theodox/theodox.github.io/pelican/content/New_tools_watch:_MARI.md

 Title: New tools watch: MARI
 Date: 2014-03-25 09:30:00.000
 Category: blog
-Tags: , , , , ,
+Tags: tools, industry
-Slug: New-tools-watch:-MARI
+Slug: mari
 Authors: Steve Theodore
-Summary: pending
+Summary: Mari, a high-end dedicated 3D paint program.

 Lately - particularly since the demise of the [late, lamented XSI](http://techartsurvival.blogspot.com/2014/03/sigh.html), I've been increasingly worried about getting too locked in to any one vendor for my tools.
 I go way back with Photoshop - I once emailed a bug report directly to [John Knoll](http://en.wikipedia.org/wiki/John_Knoll) on my [Compuserve ](http://arstechnica.com/tech-policy/2009/07/goodbye-compuserve-we-thought-you-had-already-died/)(!!) account.
 I was in the audience for the Maya launch at SIGGRAPH in, I think it was 1997.